 Todd Mouw, director of sales and marketing for ROUSH, said, "Fleet managers around the country were looking for a solution that could significantly reduce fuel costs and assist their green movement in reducing greenhouse gas emissions (GHG) without compromising vehicle performance."

 Fleets Save Fuel with Propane

 As propane typically costs $1 or more per gallon less than gasoline, including available incentives, Mouw feels ROUSH delivered on fleet manager requests.
-Propane reduces GHG emissions by 24 percent, NOx by 20 percent, and carbon monoxide by 60 percent, according to Mouw.
+According to Mouw, propane reduces GHG emissions by 24 percent, NOx by 20 percent, and carbon monoxide by 60 percent.

 Currently, Supershuttle is testing the propane vans at its operation at Sky Harbor Airport in Phoenix in addition to several other airport shuttle operators, such as the GO Transportation Network.
 Several beverage distributors are testing the technology before they convert a larger portion of their fleet to propane, according to Mouw.
 Additional companies will begin vehicle evaluations in 2nd quarter 2010.

 ROUSH E-Series Low in Emissions

 Offering fuel conversion solutions for passenger and cargo van applications, ROUSH propane-fueled E-Series vans meet super ultra low emission vehicle (SULEV) II standards.
 On average, a SULEV vehicle is 90-percent cleaner in emissions than the average new model-year car or truck, according to ROUSH.